STACmetadatadata discoveryAPIsatellite data

 Quick Answer: STAC (SpatioTemporal Asset Catalog) is an open specification for describing geospatial data so it can be searched and discovered.
 A STAC Item describes one unit of data (e.g., a single Sentinel-2 scene) with its spatial extent, time, and links to actual data files (COGs, etc.).
 Items are grouped into Collections (e.g., all Sentinel-2 L2A data).
 The STAC API enables spatial/temporal search across millions of items.
 STAC has been adopted by major providers: Microsoft Planetary Computer, Element 84 Earth Search, NASA CMR-STAC, and many others.
 Before STAC, every data provider had a different search API — STAC unifies discovery so one client library works everywhere.

-Finding satellite data used to be harder than analyzing it.
+That matters because finding satellite data used to be harder than analyzing it.
 Each data provider had a different search interface, different metadata formats, different download mechanisms.
-Searching for Landsat data on USGS EarthExplorer worked completely differently from searching for Sentinel-2 on Copernicus Open Access Hub, which worked differently from searching commercial data on provider-specific portals.
+Searching for Landsat data on USGS EarthExplorer worked completely differently from searching for Sentinel-2 on the Copernicus Open Access Hub (since replaced by the Copernicus Data Space Ecosystem, which itself exposes a STAC catalog), which worked differently from searching commercial data on provider-specific portals.

 The Core Concepts